KingSonkorey69/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exercise 12: mkdir -m 751 my_dir Create a directory called my_dir with permissions 751 in the working directory.

-Exercise 13: chgrp school hello Change gorup owner to school for the file hello
+Exercise 13: chgrp school hello Change group owner to school for the file hello

 Exercise 14: chown vincent:staff * Change owner to vincent and the group owner to staff for all files and directories in current directory.